kirinzloh/Programming-Assigment---Process-Tree-Management/README.txt

 3) Each line in the input file represents a node.
 The line is of format:
 <program name with arguments :list of children ID's : input file : output file>

-4) We run each line by each line, which means we check each node.
-We check if the respective children of the node that is supposed to run have finished running.

-5) If the children have finished running, that node is allowed to run.
+4) We recursively check each node to see if they have been executed.
+While all the nodes are still not executed, we check if the nodes are runnable.

+5) Execute the runnable nodes and repeat step 4 until all nodes are executed.